davewalker5/CricketTracker/README.md

 ## Overview

-Cricket Tracker is a local-first desktop application for recording, following and exploring cricket competitions, fixtures, results, innings summaries and league standings.
+Cricket Tracker is a local-first desktop application for recording, following and exploring cricket competitions, fixtures, results, innings summaries, league standings and match analysis.

-The application supports The Hundred, Twenty20 and one-day competitions.
+The application supports The Hundred, Twenty20 and one-day cricket.
 It maintains structured season records without attempting to act as a live-scoring service or reproduce complete scorecards or ball-by-ball data.

-Built with Python, Streamlit and SQLite, Cricket Tracker emphasises a simple, maintainable design backed by a cricket-specific relational data model.
+Built with Python, Streamlit and SQLite, Cricket Tracker uses a cricket-specific relational data model designed to remain simple, maintainable and inspectable.
 Competition rules are modelled explicitly so that points, standings and net run rate can be calculated consistently from recorded match and innings data.

+A dedicated Analysis area uses the same records to provide team summaries, batting-first and chasing comparisons, and head-to-head reports.

 Cricket Tracker is based on the established structure of Rugby Tracker, but uses its own independent database, configuration and migration history.